refactor-droidyy/Tablayout/README.md

 # Tablayout
-## A Demo application that is a simple implementation of Tablayout and view pager with fragments.
+## A Demo application that is a simple implementation of Tablayout and View pager with fragments.